illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Secondary actors:** Profile database server

 **Channel to secondary actors:** Search algorithm through all profile usernames in the database.

 **Open issues:** N/A

+**Use case:** View Current Status

+**Iteration:** 1

+**Primary Actor:** Player

+**Goal in context:** View the current status of a searched player.

+**Preconditions:** The player has searched for and selected a Profile.

+**Trigger:** The player wants to see if the player is online and available to play.

+**Scenario:**
+1. Player selects view status.
+2. Server checks current profile online variable status
+3. If false and therefore not logged in, profile is displayed as offline.
+4. If true and therefore logged in, profile is displayed as online.
+5. If logged in, Server checks current profile current_game variable status.
+6. If null, player is not currently in a game, profile is displayed as available.
+7. If variable contains a string of a game name, then profile displays the current game name.

+**Post conditions:** Current status is displayed on Profile, showing if online, offline, or what game the profile is currently playing.

+**Exceptions:**
+1. online and current_game variables display not up-to-date information

+**Priority:** High priority, because players need to know if a player is currently available to be able to invite them to play a game together.

+**When available:** Viewable on a Profile page or on the Friends List.

+**Frequency of use:** Constantly updated when on the Friends List page or on a Profile Page.

+**Channel to actor:** Displayed on a Profile Page Screen, or on the Friends List Page.

+**Secondary actors:** Server

+**Channel to secondary actors:** Obtains profile of selected profile to obtain variable contents.

+**Open issues:** N/A